YukunJ/Turtle/README.md

 [**中文文档** Chinese Version](./README_CN.md)

-**Turtle** is a C++17-based lightweight network library for web server on Linux.
+**Turtle** is a C++17-based lightweight network library for web server mainly on Linux.
 It abstracts the tedious manipulations on the socket into elegant and reusable classes.
 It allows a fast server side setup where the custom business logic could be specified for each client TCP connection in the form of a callback function.
 It now supports HTTP GET/HEAD request and response as well.

 For any question, feel free to raise issue or pull request or drop me an [email](mailto:yukunj@andrew.cmu.edu) here.